-- how any innovative feature is expected to achieve a particular building design objective - potential barriers to accessibility and the means to overcome these barriers for all members of the community and for specific groups of disabled people such as wheelchair users and other mobility impaired people, blind and partially sighted people, hearing impaired people, and people with learning difficulties - plans that show how the proposal integrates into the urban fabric and circulation routes - sources of inclusive design advice and guidance used - how accessibility will be managed when the development has come into use

-4.40 The Design and Access statement should be appropriate for the type and scale of the planning application.
-For example Design and Access statement for:

-- a new shop front should explain how level access to the building will be achieved

-- a change of use application from a shop to a café should show how an accessible toilet will be designed in

-- a school extension will explain how it will assist in improving accessibility for pupils and other users of the building.

-- 4.41 When considering potential barriers to inclusive access developers should consider:

-- getting to and from a development

-- moving around a development

-- signage and information
+- how any innovative feature is expected to achieve a particular building design objective - potential barriers to accessibility and the means to overcome these barriers for all members of the community and for specific groups of disabled people such as wheelchair users and other mobility impaired people, blind and partially sighted people, hearing impaired people, and people with learning difficulties - plans that show how the proposal integrates into the urban fabric and circulation routes - sources of inclusive design advice and guidance used - how accessibility will be managed when the development has come into use - 9.3 The Design and Access statement should be appropriate for the type and scale of the planning application.
+For example Design and Access statement for: - a new shop front should explain how level access to the building will be achieved - a change of use application from a shop to a café should show how an accessible toilet will be designed in. - a school extension will explain how it will assist in improving accessibility for pupils and other users of the building. - 9.4 When considering potential barriers to inclusive access developers should consider: - getting to and from a development - moving around a development - signage and information

 - surfacing materials

 - open space

 - entering a development

 - getting use of facilities

+- accessible housing for disabled people

+- historic buildings and historic areas

+- circulation space within the building, for example, landing space outside of lifts and sufficiently wide corridors for wheelchair and other users.

-- accessible housing for disabled people - historic buildings and historic areas - 4.42 It is recognised that for some conversions and changes of use it may not be possible to incorporate fully accessible and inclusive facilities.
+- 9.5 It is recognised that for some conversions and changes of use it may not be possible to incorporate fully accessible and inclusive facilities.
 In these cases applicants should demonstrate in the design and access statement how they have sought to achieve as high a level of accessibility as possible.
-Planning applications for developments required with some urgency for the use of a home or other building by an occupier or employer can be given priority on request. - 4.43 National advice is that it is not necessary for a planning application, or the Design and Access Statement attached to a planning application, to state that Building Regulations requirements under Building Acts will be met.
-Nor need they show detail that would fall to be approved under Building Regulations requirements, or submit information about service access arrangements that might satisfy an Equality Act 2010 requirement on service providers to remove physical barriers confronting disabled people (see paragraph 4.51).
+Planning applications for developments required with some urgency for the use of a home or other building by an occupier or employer can be given priority on request.

+- National advice is that it is not necessary for a planning application, or the Design and Access Statement attached to a planning application, to state that Building Regulations requirements under Building Acts will be met.
+Nor need they show detail that would fall to be approved under Building Regulations requirements, or submit information about service access arrangements that might satisfy an Equality Act 2010 requirement on service providers to remove physical barriers confronting disabled people.

+- Access and inclusive design should also apply to heritage assets in the borough, in accordance with the Key Principles in the Archeaology and Heritage Assets chapter.
+The council also advises applicants to refer to external up- to-date guidance on this matter from Historic England and London Plan guidance.

-Accessible and adaptable Dwellings M4(2)
+Key principle - DA2 Accessible and adaptable dwellings M4(2)

-To ensure that residential accommodation offers standards of accessibility that can be relied upon, and to ensure that homes are adaptable without the need for post-construction alterations, the Council requires in Local Plan Policy H06 that 90 % all new homes are designed to the standards set out in Approved Document M to the Building Regulations M4(2).
+To ensure that residential accommodation offers standards of accessibility that can be relied upon, and to ensure that homes are adaptable without the need for post-construction alterations, the Council requires in Local Plan Policy HO6 that 90 % of all new homes are designed to the standards set out in Approved Document M to the Building Regulations M4(2).